Psalm 82 │Divine Council ? │Who Are the Elohim?

 2.5 Congregation.
 Regarding “His own congregation,” the people of Israel are frequently called the congregation of the sons of Israel.
 The term “congregation” has a very interesting meaning in Numbers 27:17.
 There, Moses asked the God of the spirits of all flesh to appoint a man over the congregation to go out and come in before them, so that the “congregation of the Lord (“Yahweh”)” will not be like sheep which have no shepherd.
 Notice the phrase “congregation of the Lord” still refers to the congregation of human Israel, and, in that context, emphasized the close connection of the congregation to Yahweh.
 They were the sheep of Yahweh and deserved a man with the Spirit of God within him to lead the sheep of Yahweh.

 2.6 Congregation of Yahweh.
 In Joshua 22:16, we read about “the congregation of the LORD.”
 This phrase “the congregation of the LORD” refers to the people of Israel alive on earth and obviously humans.
 Therefore, we see the predominate usage of the term “congregation” generally refers to the congregation of the people of Israel.
 Likewise, the term “the congregation of the LORD” also refers to the people of Israel.
-Based upon my review (remember that I am no Hebrew scholar and I may have missed something there), I did not see any use of the Hebrew term for “congregation” to refer to anyone except humans.
+Based upon my review (remember that I am no Hebrew scholar and I may have missed something there), I did not see any use of the Hebrew term for “congregation” to refer to any humans except the humans of Israel; it does have other uses for non-humans.

 2.7 Host of Heaven.
 Terms other than “congregation” may refer to non-human beings in the Old Testament.
 For example, the term “host of heaven” certainly refers to a group of beings standing before the throne of Yahweh, and that group includes various spirits which are not human, but may enter humans and influence or control them (1 Kings 22:19-23).
 Furthermore, Exodus 15:11 demonstrates that among the gods, no one is like Yahweh.
 So, I am not dismissing the clear teaching of Scripture that heaven has many beings.